ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 To put you in the mindset of the puzzle, the actual value of each secret word is kept, well, secret.
 The only information you have is that each of the six secret words appears only once, but can be in any order.
-The possibilities column lists the possible secret word that can be in a position based on the feedback from guess 1, using `1`, `2`, `3`, `4`, `5`, and `6` as shorthand for `FIRST`, `DEUCE`, `THIRD`, `FORTH`, `FIFTH`, and `SIXTH` respectively.
+The possibilities column lists the possible secret words which can be in a position based on the feedback from guess 1, using `1`, `2`, `3`, `4`, `5`, and `6` as shorthand for `FIRST`, `DEUCE`, `THIRD`, `FORTH`, `FIFTH`, and `SIXTH` respectively.

 Before we make any more guesses, is there anything we can do to narrow down the values in the possibilities column?
-Looking closely, we already know the position of `2`: it *must* be in the fourth position, since it's the only secret that matches that feedback pattern for `LEAKS`.
+Looking closely, we already know the position of `2`: it *must* be in the fourth position, since it's the only secret which matches that feedback pattern for `LEAKS`.
 This allows us to remove `2` it from the lists of possibilities in the first two positions:

 <img src="/images/wordle/major-leaks-1.jpg" style="max-height:30vh; width:auto;"/>

-Now that we've removed `2` as a possibility in the first and second positions, we see that the first position must be either `5` or `6`.
+Now that we've removed `2` as a possibility in the first and second positions, we see the first position must be either `5` or `6`.
 Consider the following two scenarios:
 * If `5` is in the first position, `6` must be in the second position, since there would be no other option that could go there.